2.3 Minerals and the polarising microscope

 and you should see a screen similar to the one shown in Figures 36 and 37.
 We will use the gabbro thin section to illustrate the Virtual Microscope, but this may not be the image that appears the first time you access the Virtual Microscope.

 In the upper left-hand corner, the catalogue of specimens can be accessed via two drop-down menus.
-The upper menu allows you to access the collection of rock specimen thin sections.
-The lower menu contains a series of links to characteristic examples of particular minerals and to various diagnostic features to reinforce your learning and for reference during your Virtual Microscope studies.
+The upper menu allows you to choose a sample category from the collection of geological thin sections, including different rock types, characteristic examples of particular minerals and various diagnostic features.
+The lower menu is a list of links to all the samples within your chosen category.
+You can use the collection to reinforce your learning and for reference during your Virtual Microscope studies.

 Clicking and scrolling down the upper menu allows you to select from the menu of grouped igneous, metamorphic and sedimentary rocks, a cleavage slice of gypsum, rocks associated with a mapping activity later in the course, or a series of 'unknown' thin sections.
-Select 'Gabbro' in the 'Igneous' grouping for this demonstration.
+There are also many other specimens that are not used in this course.
+Select 'Gabbro' in the 'Igneous' category for this demonstration.

 The main window shows the full thin section view when initially selected from the menu.
 In the middle of the field of view there is a small cross (traditionally called the 'cross hairs' because real hairs were used in early microscopes); this is used for locating features in the specimen (see point 5).

-Note that a small number of coloured, semi-transparent circles with crosses are visible.
-These are 'hot spot icons' that, when clicked, display rotatable images in the circles below the main viewing window.
+Note that a small number of red, numbered, circular arrows are visible.
+These are 'hot spot icons' that, when clicked, open a new window displaying rotatable images for viewing in plane-polarised light (left-hand circle), and between crossed polars (right-hand circle) (Figure 37).

 The image in the main window can be manipulated either by zooming in and out, or by panning around the specimen at selected magnifications.
 As the main image is zoomed or panned, the thumbnail image in the top right-hand corner shows the location of the main window as a red rectangle superimposed on the thumbnail image.
-The dimensions of the field of view of the main window are given in millimetres at the top right above the thumbnail image.
+The dimensions of the field of view of the main window are given in millimetres on the right above the image ‘Magnification’ heading.

 The image can be moved in several different ways by: